van001/lesscode-fp/README.md

 - **$E(...)** for [applicative](https://github.com/van001/lesscode-fp#Applicative) compostion.
 - **$3(...)** for [stream](https://github.com/van001/lesscode-fp#Stream) compition.

-So only time you write a multi-parameter function is when you are composing it with $.
+So the only time you write a multi-parameter function is when you are composing it with $.

 ```
 // coconut machine will take List of coconuts, then slice the top & put a straw.
 // same as : coconutMachine = DropStraw .
 SliceFromTop
 const coconutMachine = $(DropStraw ,SliceFromTop)

 // to copy the content of one file to another (point-free)
 const FileCopy = to => $M(FileWrite(utf8)(to), FileRead(utf8))
 ```
-***'$' has a very small foot-print and can be easily spotted to show the composition.***
+***'$' has a tiny footprint and can be easily spotted to show the composition.***

 ### Fewer Categories ###
 Unlike, Object Oriented programming, where every class is a new category, functional programming benefits from fewer categories and coming up with domain specific abstractions & algebra to solve them generically.